NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 meaning by virtue of this very PR, there is no reason to adversely interpret a bot spelling out the facts.

-Regular subscriber might get notiviations they do not find immediatly actionable for them personally.
+Regular subscriber might get notifications they do not find immediatly actionable for them personally.
 However, the bot is inteded to help authors, not (silent) subscribers.
 It is assumed that subscribers wisely choose and actively manage how they spread their limmited attention.
 At any rate,